KAN/H: Kolmogorov-Arnold Network using Haar-like bases: Proposed method

 \subsection{Implementation issues for data-parallel environments}

 Implementations of function approximation using B-spline can take advantage of GPU power.
-On the other hand, because our method is tree-based, it is advantageous when comparing performance on CPU, its efficient implementation in data-parallel environments such as GPUs is not straightforward.
+On the other hand, while our method is advantageous when comparing performance on CPU because it is tree based, its efficient implementation in data-parallel environments such as GPUs is not straightforward.

-The binary tree before compression to PATRICIA tree has a straightforward implementation as an array, and thus can easily implemented on a GPU unless the requirement in the argument precision in bits is very high.
-Since the accuracy experiments in \cite{liu2025kan} deals with computation in the precision near $10^{-7}$, it is desired to be able to deal with the accuracy nearing 32bit single precision floating point numbers.
+The binary tree can be easily implemented as a dense array on a GPU before compression to PATRICIA tree, unless the argument precision in bits is very high.
+Since the accuracy experiments in \cite{liu2025kan} approach $10^{-7}$ precision, handling single-precision (\textasciitilde32-bit) accuracy is desirable.
 However, implementation of \SH dealing with 32bit argument without compression to PATRICIA tree requires $2^{33}$ items in the array, which means at least 32GB GPU memory.
-Instead of a simple array, implementation of PATRICIA tree using sparse tensor is desired.
+Instead of a dense array, implementation of PATRICIA tree using sparse array is desired.